DNA profiling: DNA mixtures

-Identification, authentication, specific distinction, detecting adulteration and identifying phytoconstituents are all possible with DNA fingerprinting in medical plants.

-DNA based markers are critical for these applications, determining the future of scientific study in pharmacognosy.

-It also helps with determining the traits (such as seed size and leaf color) are likely to improve the offspring or not.

 DNA databases

 An early application of a DNA database was the compilation of a Mitochondrial DNA Concordance, prepared by Kevin W. P. Miller and John L. Dawson at the University of Cambridge from 1996 to 1999 from data collected as part of Miller's PhD thesis.
 There are now several DNA databases in existence around the world.
 Some are private, but most of the largest databases are government-controlled.
 The United States maintains the largest DNA database, with the Combined DNA Index System (CODIS) holding over 13 million records as of May 2018.
 The United Kingdom maintains the National DNA Database (NDNAD), which is of similar size, despite the UK's smaller population.
 The size of this database, and its rate of growth, are giving concern to civil liberties groups in the UK, where police have wide-ranging powers to take samples and retain them even in the event of acquittal.
 The Conservative–Liberal Democrat coalition partially addressed these concerns with part 1 of the Protection of Freedoms Act 2012, under which DNA samples must be deleted if suspects are acquitted or not charged, except in relation to certain (mostly serious or sexual) offenses.
 Public discourse around the introduction of advanced forensic techniques (such as genetic genealogy using public genealogy databases and DNA phenotyping approaches) has been limited, disjointed, unfocused, and raises issues of privacy and consent that may warrant the establishment of additional legal protections.

 The U.S. Patriot Act of the United States provides a means for the U.S. government to get DNA samples from suspected terrorists.
 DNA information from crimes is collected and deposited into the CODIS database, which is maintained by the FBI.
 CODIS enables law enforcement officials to test DNA samples from crimes for matches within the database, providing a means of finding specific biological profiles associated with collected DNA evidence.